jokyv/dotfiles/aider/CONVENTIONS.md

-- Prefer polars over pandas for data analysis with python
+- Prefer polars over pandas for data analysis with python.
-- Use types everywhere possible
+- Use types everywhere possible.
-- functions always should have docstrings following Numpy docstring standard
+- Functions/classes always should have docstrings following Numpy docstring standard.
-- make sure the code can handle all the exceptions
+- Make sure the code can handle all the exceptions.
+- For python class always use with the dataclasses module.